rdkcentral/ThunderNanoServices/WebKitBrowser/WebKitBrowserPlugin.md

 <a name="event.visibilitychange"></a>
 ## *visibilitychange <sup>event</sup>*

-Signals a visibility change of the browser
+Signals a visibility change of the browser.

 ### Parameters